 "If this policy of an outright ban goes ahead, it will deal a huge blow to UK advertising at a time when it is reeling from the impact of Covid-19.
 This consultation has landed just as we have entered another period of lockdown, with all the heightened uncertainty this creates for people and businesses right across the country.
 Businesses that should be devoting their time and energy to surviving this economically unpredictable situation will now have to devote precious resources to responding to the Government and working out whether they will even be able to advertise their products in future.
 To borrow the Prime Minister’s language, this is not an ‘oven ready’ policy; it is not even half-baked.
 But it does have all the ingredients of a kick in the teeth for our industry from a Government which we believed was interested in prioritising economic growth alongside targeted interventions to support health and wellbeing."

 Co-signed: Stephen Woodford, Chief Executive, Advertising Association, Phil Smith, Director General, ISBA (Incorporated Society of British Advertisers), Paul Bainsfair, Director General, IPA (Institute of Practitioners in Advertising) and Jon Mew, CEO, IAB (Internet Advertising Bureau UK).

-The Government’s consultation is accompanied by a lengthy evidence note and contains 38 questions.
-Responses are required by 22 December and the IPA will be working with our HFSS working group, and liaising with the Advertising Association, ISBA and other trade bodies in formulating our response.Paul Bainsfair, Stephen Woodford, Phil Smith and Jon Mew also wrote an opinion piece outlining their opposition to the plans featured in The Times.
+The IPA, ISBA and IAB submitted a joint response to this Government consultation on 22 December 2020.
+Read the full joint response.Paul Bainsfair, Stephen Woodford, Phil Smith and Jon Mew also wrote an opinion piece outlining their opposition to the plans featured in The Times.
 Read their comment here.